-6. There may be an indication made somehow that specific documents were filtered from your results.
+6. There may be somehow an indication that specific documents were filtered from your results.

-7. If the remove list (or part of it) is stored locally on your computer, it may intercept the documents that are removed, and cause them not to be shown.
+7. If the removed list (or part of it) is stored locally on your computer, it may intercept the released documents and cause them not to be shown.

-8. If the toolbar filters some results, it may indicate which ones in a “distinguished manner.”
+8. If the toolbar filters some results, it may indicate which ones are in a “distinguished manner.”

 This last part of this section is important enough to quote directly instead of summarizing:

 Besides, a search engine (e.g., the Google search engine) may optionally collect and track removal data from users and use such removal data to score documents for searches by all or a subset (e.g., geographical) users.
-For example, if a large number of users remove a certain search result for a given set of search queries, the search engine may use that information to adjust the score for that document (for those set of search queries and/or others).
+For example, suppose many users remove an individual search result for a given set of search queries.
+In that case, the search engine may use that information to adjust the score for that document (for those sets of search queries and others).
 In other words, removal data may be used as a scoring signal by a search engine or other search application.

-I’m not sure how many “signals” Google uses at this point to rank documents during a search, but remove list data may join those.
+I’m not sure how many “signals” Google uses at this point to rank documents during a search, but removing list data may join those.

-It’s pretty straightforward, so rather than summarize it, I’ll just mention it here.
-Not sure why the authors chose that page.
-Maybe they’re fans of Buffy the Vampire Slayer (or maybe not, if they are removing the page from searches).
+It’s pretty straightforward, so I’ll mention it here rather than summarize it.
+Not sure why the authors chose that page, and maybe they’re fans of Buffy the Vampire Slayer (or maybe not, if they are removing the page from searches).

 Improving Search Results

-1. Google may collect remove list information associated with a group of users.
+1. Google may collect remove documents list information associated with a group of users.
 If those lists are stored on a user’s computer, they may be transmitted to a server.
-If the remove lists are collected on Google’s server, that transmission doesn’t have to happen.
+If the removed lists are collected on Google’s server, that transmission doesn’t have to happen.

-2. In one version, remove list information associated with a group of users might be aggregated.
+2. In one version, remove list information associated with a group of users that might be aggregated.

 3. As an example, remove list information associated with only “legitimate” users might be aggregated to reduce the effects of spamming.